keptn/lifecycle-toolkit/docs/docs/guides/multi-stage-delivery.md

 create a pull request for promoting an application version from `dev` to `production` will be executed in the `podtato-head-dev` stage.
-Therefore, we need to create a secret containing the GitHub personal access token in this namespace, using the following command:
+Therefore, we need to create a secret containing the GitHub personal access token in that namespace, using the following command:

 ```shell
 GH_REPO_OWNER=<YOUR_GITHUB_USER>